umahmood/geoip/README.md

 # GeoIP

-**Important: This tool uses the http://www.telize.com/ REST API to provide query location information.
-Sadly, The public API for telize.com has permanently shut down.
-I will update the tool to use as different geoip service when I have some free time :)**

-GeoIP is a command line tool, which allows you to query location information from any IP address.
-GeoIP also exposes a library so you can also use it in your application.
+GeoIP is a command line tool, which allows you to query location information from any IP address or domain name.
+GeoIP also exposes a Go library so you can also use it in your application.

+**Note**: Geoip uses [freegeoip.net](https://freegeoip.net) to provide geolocation of IP addresses.
+The freegeoip web site states:

+*"You're allowed up to 10,000 queries per hour by default.
+Once this limit is reached, all of your requests will result in HTTP 403, forbidden, until your quota is cleared."*

 # Installation